Shunyata338/Shunyata338.github.io/README.md

             “ you're disciplined and organized",
             " you always look for ways to make you happy", " you're fair and just",
-            " you're confident and self-assured",
-            " you bring out the best in you",
-            " you're always there to comfort you",
-            " you have a unique perspective on life", " you're good with children",
-            " you make you feel secure in my future together", “ you're honest and forthright",
-            " you have a calming presence",
-            " you're responsible and dependable",
-            " you make you feel like the most attractive person", " you're insightful and wise",
-            " you have a great relationship with your family", " you're open-minded and willing to learn", " you have a zest for life",
-            " you're protective of me in a loving way", " you make you a priority in your life",
-            " you have a beautiful smile that melts my heart", " you make you feel loved in ways no one else has", " you're my soulmate, and with them, you feel complete",

             // Add other reasons here, ensure to use straight quotes